John Perry (philosopher): Philosophical work

 Perry has made contributions to many areas of philosophy, including logic, philosophy of language, metaphysics, and philosophy of mind.

 Perry's 1978 book A Dialogue on Personal Identity and Immortality deals with standard problems in the theory of personal identity in the form of a dialogue between a mortally wounded university professor, Gretchen Weirob, and her two friends, Sam Miller and Dave Cohen.
 The views represented include those of Bernard Williams, John Locke, and Derek Parfit.
 The format of associating different philosophical positions with different characters in a dialogue recalls David Hume's Dialogues Concerning Natural Religion.

 In logic, Perry and Jon Barwise are known for discussion of the slingshot argument, especially in their 1981 article "Semantic Innocence and Uncompromising Situations".

 In his 2001 book Knowledge, Possibility and Consciousness, Perry argues for what he calls "antecedent physicalism", according to which physicalism is antecedently taken to be a plausible and reasonable position, provided that there are no better rival theories.
-Thus, Perry defends a version of type physicalism against three major philosophical arguments for dualism: the zombie argument, the knowledge argument, and the modal argument.
+Thus, Perry defends a version of type physicalism against three major anti-physicalist arguments: the zombie argument, the knowledge argument, and the modal argument.

 Perry also produces non-technical work that reaches a wider audience, such as his humorous 1996 online essay entitled "Structured Procrastination".
+It states that "[t]o be a high achiever, always work on something important, using it as a way to avoid doing something that's even more important".
 Perry was awarded an Ig Nobel Prize in Literature for this essay in 2011.
-It states that "[t]o be a high achiever, always work on something important, using it as a way to avoid doing something that's even more important".